 The proposed West Seattle Elementary School Addition Project site is located at 6760 34th Avenue NW within Seattle's High Point neighborhood (a portion of the SW Quarter of the NW Quarter of Section 25, Township 24, and Range 3).
+A portion of the project site is currently owned by Parks and will be exchanged for Seattle Public Schools property that is currently a portion of Walt Hundley Playfield.
+The proposed land exchange does not affect the perceived boundaries of the project site shown in Figures 1, 2 and 3.
 The school campus is generally bounded by existing residences to the north, 31st Avenue SW to the east, the High Point Community Center and Walt Hundley Playfield to the south, and 34th Avenue SW to the west (see Figures 1 and 2).
 The site of the proposed building addition is located to the east of the existing building.